A walk from Alstonefield, Staffordshire to the beautiful village of Milldale and along Dovedale in Derbyshire so two counties on one walk!

 Grid reference SK 13066 55655

-From the Alstonefield car park (one with the toilets), turn left up the road, cross over and turn right at the fingerpost sign over the drystone wall.
+From the Alstonefield car park (the one with the toilets), turn left up the road, cross over and turn right at the fingerpost sign over the stone stile in the drystone wall.
 Once over, then go over a set of stone steps into the next field and walk diagonally to the top corner near the farm.

 Go through the metal gate which leads you out onto a wider track.
 Follow the track until it begins to bear left, at this point, head across the field to a broken gate about halfway down the boundary wall.
 Follow the yellow arrow pointing left towards the next wall at the end of the field.